 Jenniffer Woodson is the Department Manager of the Ayn Rand Archives.
 She earned her MLIS from San Jose State University in 2011, and became a Certified Archivist in 2012.
 She managed the Ayn Rand Papers digitization project from 2005 through 2008, and worked for the Estate of Ayn Rand prior to that.
 She is passionate about Pinterest!

 Michael S. Berliner

-Michael S. Berliner is Senior Advisor.
-He holds a Ph.D. in philosophy from Boston University.
-He was executive director of the Ayn Rand Institute for its first 15 years.
+Michael S. Berliner holds a Ph.D. in philosophy from Boston University, and was Executive Director of the Ayn Rand Institute for its first 15 years.
 Previously, he taught philosophy of education and philosophy at California State University, Northridge.
-Dr. Berliner conducted the first detailed surveys of the papers and memorabilia left by Ayn Rand at her death, and he created the first finding aids of the Ayn Rand Papers and Special Collections at the Ayn Rand Archives.
-He is currently compiling definitive inventories.
+Dr. Berliner conducted the first detailed surveys of the papers and memorabilia left by Ayn Rand at her death, and he created the first finding aid of the Ayn Rand Papers.
 He is editor of Letters of Ayn Rand (Penguin Dutton, 1995), Penguin’s “Teachers Guide to Anthem” and Ayn Rand’s Russian Writings on Hollywood (ARI Press, 1999).
-He has lectured throughout the United States and in Europe, Australia and Israel on Ayn Rand’s life.
+He has lectured throughout the United States and in Europe, Australia, and Israel on Ayn Rand’s life.